The Small Business Fair Dismissal Code was declared on 24 June 2009 pursuant to subsection 388(1) of the Fair Work Act 2009.

 In discussions with an employee in circumstances where dismissal is possible, the employee can have another person present to assist.
 However, the other person cannot be a lawyer acting in a professional capacity.

-A small business employer will be required to provide evidence of compliance with the Code if the employee makes a claim for unfair dismissal to Fair Work Australia, including evidence that a warning has been given (except in cases of summary dismissal).
+A small business employer will be required to provide evidence of compliance with the Code if the employee makes a claim for unfair dismissal to the Fair Work Commission, including evidence that a warning has been given (except in cases of summary dismissal).
 Evidence may include a completed checklist, copies of written warning(s), a statement of termination or signed witness statements.